oxarbitrage/worker-proposals/bitshares2018_1.md

 Most of that work(but not all) can be found in the links inside the worker proposal thread https://bitsharestalk.org/index.php/topic,24540.0.html that it is about to expire.

 This worker proposal is a renew of the previous one at very similar rate and scope.
+The plan is to continue what we had been doing in 2017 as the grow and success of Bitshares has demonstrated we are in the right track.

 ## Worker Scope: